Glossary TermApril 20, 2024

 Significance: Shows speculative interest, often much larger than spot volume

-Pro tip: When derivatives volume >> spot volume, the market is dominated by speculators, not real buyers/sellers.
+Pro tip: When derivatives volume >> spot volume, the market is dominated by speculators, not genuine buyers/sellers.

 3. On-Chain Volume